parkervg/blendsql/README.md

 SELECT (
     SELECT (
         {{
-            LLMQA('Is the Sharks 2006-07 season the 14th season (13th season of play)?', 'docs::content', options='t;f')
+            LLMQA('Is the Sharks 2006-07 season the 14th season (13th season of play)?', 'documents::content', options='t;f')
         }}
     ) = 't'
 )